Scott Olson, CEO

 Before college, Scott served our country in the USAF.

-Dr. Stephen Taylor - Behavioral
+Dr. Stephen Taylor - Director of Behavioral Care

 Dr. Stephen Taylor is a thoughtful and articulate psychiatrist with over 20 years of practice experience.
 Dr. Taylor’s life’s work and greatest passion, both as a quadruple-board-certified practitioner, and as an educator and presenter to numerous varied audiences, has been to provide education and specialized care to adolescent and young adult patients and their families afflicted with drug and alcohol addictions and general psychiatric disorders.